LAKE ERIE WALLEYE FISHING: GET READY FOR A BIG 2025

 The walleye population is exploding in Lake Erie.
-This stems from consecutive massive hatches in 2014 and 2015.
-Another high-volume hatch followed in 2018.
-In the last two years, the walleye were smaller-sized for our lake.
-However, now we’re seeing very respectable-sized walleye from those big hatches.
-Walleye measuring over 20-inches should be common in 2019.
+This stems from consecutive massive hatches in 2014 and 2015, again in 2018 and 2019, 2021 and 2023.
+We’re seeing very respectable-sized walleye from those big hatches.
+Walleye measuring over 20-inches should be common in 2025.
 In addition, we should see an occasional 30-inch dinosaur.

-In 2019, the challenge when booking a walleye charter is different: it’s to find a captain who is willing to extend your experience if the “fish are jumping into the boat” — a very reasonable possibility.
+Before 2018, the challenge when booking a charter was to find a captain who knew how to put you on the walleye.
+Since then, the challenge when booking a walleye charter is different: It’s to find a captain who is willing to extend your experience if the “fish are jumping into the boat” — a very reasonable possibility.

 Ryan Snyder